rileyjshaw/rileyjshaw.github.io/src/data/markdown/posts/2014-12-04-graphing-depth.md

 [^4]: A neologism, as far as I can tell.
 "Stopping time" is likely more appropriate.
 [^5]:

-    <div>The Ulam Spiral story doesn't end with a different drawing function.
+    The Ulam Spiral story doesn't end with a different drawing function.
 The presentation that he was sitting in on must have been really boring, because Ulam started circling prime numbers on his spiral:

     <figure>
       <img src="../../../../content/images/blog/ulam-howto-2.svg" alt="Ulam Spiral with prime numbers shown">